Hohner Club Accordions model list

 Club III B, BS.
 (Mk2)

 The updated model with it’s stand out styling.
 These carried on the quality of the Mk1. but in some ways are nicer to play.
-Still with wooden soundboard and under keyboard registers, these are nearly all filled with aluminium plate H reeds.
+Still with wooden soundboard and under keyboard registers, these are filled with aluminium plate H reeds or sometimes the more modern T reeds.
 Combined these produce a great depth of sound and is a mainstay of the hohner club accordions

 Ouverture Club